pillows2/3dsplaykit/testing/pkinstall_source/pk/README.md

 # License

 Under officially distributed packages, the source is not required to be included with a download.
 When hosting on other platforms not officially supported, you must include the source at all times, with a copy of this README.md file.
+You are allowed to fork and change this software freely, as long as you properly present you as not the original author of this software.
+All forks must contain a link to the original github repo and/or folder, at "https://github.com/pillows2/3dsplaykit/master/testing/pkinstall_source/".
+Properly conducted Github forks are exempt from this requirement since github naturally points forks to the original author.